We’re All Feeling the Impact of Recent Events

 While many companies are working very hard to keep everything “business as usual,” company leaders are already planning for the future.
 They face difficult choices, and the longer they wait, the more likely they are to take more decisive steps.
 Without regard as to whether this approach is right or wrong, it’s happening, at many organizations, right now.
 In our article below, we examine the challenge of finding the correct balance of in-house or marketing agencies.

 As part of your planning cycle, marketing organizations are continually examining and re-examining how to balance the mix of in-house marketing teams vs. agencies.
-According to a 2019 Gartner Marketing Operational Survey, in the last 12 months, companies shifted more work to in-house marketing teams from outside agencies.
+According to a 2019 Gartner Marketing Operational Survey, companies shifted more work to in-house marketing teams from outside agencies in 2018.

 Key drivers include the ability to better respond to emerging marketing and business opportunities, delivering higher value, and changing from tactical execution to a more strategic role in directing implementing their marketing strategy.